 - MRI scanning

-Where to come for the neck lump and thyroid outpatient appointment
+Where to come for the neck lump/oral and maxillofacial surgery outpatient appointment

 You will be asked to attend the outpatients department which is situated on the ground floor near the main entrance of the hospital.